Resident Tutors

 Teaching areas: Engineering, Mathematics, IT

-Josh has degrees in Robotics & Mechatronics Engineering and Computer Science & Software Engineering from Swinburne University of Technology.
-Since graduation, Joshua has worked next door at Trinity College in many areas, including as a residential tutor, administrator, Choir Manager, and Foundation Studies teacher.
+Joshua has degrees in Robotics & Mechatronics Engineering and Computer Science & Software Engineering from Swinburne University of Technology.
+Currently, Joshua is working as a lecturer in the Foundation Studies program for the University of Melbourne.